flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

    - A single resource group (`FoldingAtHomeRG` in the `southcentralus` region) that contains all the necessary resources including:
       - A single VMSS or VM Scale Set (`FoldingAtHomeVMSS`) containing:
-         - 2 identical VM instances, each configured with a single NIC (`FoldingAtHomeVMSS_0` and `FoldingAtHomeVMSS_1` respectively)
+         - 2 identical Ubuntu Linux 18.04-LTS VM instances, each configured with a single NIC (`FoldingAtHomeVMSS_0` and `FoldingAtHomeVMSS_1` respectively) and each configured with a public IP for ease of remote administration
-         - A locally-redundant diagnostic storage account (`foldingathomergdiag166` *Please forgive the random naming here...*)
+         - A locally-redundant diagnostic storage account used for VM boot diagnostics (`foldingathomergdiag166` *Please forgive the random naming here...*)
       - A single Virtual Network with one subnet (`FoldingAtHomeRG-vnet`)
       - A single NSG or Network Security Group applied to the subnet that allows for remote access (`FoldingAtHomeVMSSAccess-nsg`)